theupdateframework/taps/candidate-fulcio-tap.md

 ## Verification
 This signature, and the associated Rekor timestamp obtained by querying the Rekor server, MUST be verified by the repository and MAY be verified by the end user.
-The verifier MUST obtain the Rekor root keys using a secure offline method prior to verifying the signature and associated certificate.
+The verifier MUST obtain the Rekor root keys using a secure out of band method prior to verifying the signature and associated certificate.

 While performing the steps in the [TUF client workflow](https://theupdateframework.github.io/specification/latest/#detailed-client-workflow), if the client encounters a signature that uses a Fulcio certificate, the client MUST perform the verification.
 In addition, the repository MUST perform verifcation.